scala-steward/akka-persistence-spanner/docs/src/main/paradox/getting-started.md

 dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.

-The plugin is published for Scala 2.13 and 2.12.
+The plugin is published for Scala 2.13.

 ## Enabling